rse/vmix-scripts/input-bridge.md

 another single one in its preview.
-So, in practice it is usually sufficient to bridge the arbitrary number of inputs over just two NDI streams, as long as all bridged inputs are singletons and do not occur as a pair in any scene and and any time.
+So, in practice it is usually sufficient to bridge the arbitrary number of inputs over just two NDI streams, as long as all bridged inputs are singletons and do not occur as a pair in any scene and at any time.

 Usage
 -----